P3R-CO/openrgb-container/README.md

               - `modprobe i2c-piix4`
               - Unmodified kernel will have one interface, patched kernel will have two.
 The first at 0x0B00 and the second at 0x0B20.
 The 0x0B20 interface is for motherboard LEDs.

+  *  Modprobe will have to be run on each Unraid server reboot, or you can add the drivers to your 'go' file to automatically do this.:
+      '''# modprobe for each sensor
+           modprobe i2c-dev
+           modprobe i2c-i801
+           modprobe <sensor3>'''

   *  Instructions on patching the kernel:
       - https://gitlab.com/CalcProgrammer1/OpenRGB/-/wikis/OpenRGB-Kernel-Patch

   *  Some Gigabyte/Aorus motherboards have an ACPI conflict with the SMBus controller.
       - Add `acpi_enforce_resources=lax` to your kernel command line and reboot.
 The controller should now show up.